renatoramos7/Nirvana-Coding-Task/README.md

 # Nirvana-Coding-Task
 **Important!**
-This is only a Sample projetect.
+This is only a Sample project.

 # Implementation Details

 MVP pattern and inspired by the Clean.

-Three main packages: Commons, infraestruture and Ui.
+Three main packages: Commons, infrastructure and Ui.

 - **Commons:** Responsible for all Commons files in project.
-- **infraestruture:** Responsible for any data used in the application.
+- **infrastructure:** Responsible for any data used in the application.
 - **Ui (View + Presenter):** Responsible views and extencions .
 It is also responsible for the presentation (Presenter).

 ### Model View Presenter